camunda/camunda-docs-cawemo/content/technical-guide/_index.md

 menu:
   main:
     identifier: 'technical-guide'
-    Pre: "This section describes how you install the Cawemo Enterprise On-Premises version or the Camunda Stack integrations."
+    Pre: "This section describes how you install Cawemo On-Premises or the Camunda Stack integrations."
 ---